IvanPratasevich/graphql-service/README.md

 6. Open http://localhost:3000/graphql in browser.

 ## Notes:
-Before starting mutations, you need to get and manually insert the jwt token as in the screenshot:
+Before starting mutations, you need to get and manually insert the jwt token as in screenshot:

 ![image](https://user-images.githubusercontent.com/85807287/178156411-5bd5fe17-1990-4782-a6b5-42060daa4ae7.png)